LearnLib/learnlib.github.io/pages/privacy-policy.md

 #### Data collection

-This website consists entirely of static documents which do not (or cannot) collect, store or process any personal data.
+This website consists entirely of static documents which do not (and cannot) collect, store or process any personal data.

 #### Hosting